muxinc/mux-go/docs/AssetsApi.md

 > AssetResponse UpdateAssetMp4Support(ctx, aSSETID, updateAssetMp4SupportRequest)
 Update MP4 support

-Allows you add or remove mp4 support for assets that were created without it.
+Allows you to add or remove mp4 support for assets that were created without it.
 Currently there are two values supported in this request, `standard` and `none`. `none` means that an asset *does not* have mp4 support, so submitting a request with `mp4_support` set to `none` will delete the mp4 assets from the asset in question.

 ### Required Parameters